Chkhikvadze/ai-search-benchmark/scrapper/perplexity/README.md

-## Running Instructions:

-### General Setup

-All scrapers require Node.js and npm to be installed.
-Individual scraper setup instructions are detailed below.

-### Perplexity AI Scraper
+# Perplexity AI Scraper

+## Description

+The Perplexity AI Scraper is a tool designed to scrape search results from Perplexity AI.
+It runs directly in the browser console, making it easy to use without additional software installations.
+This tool is ideal for users who need to automate the retrieval of search results from Perplexity AI.

+## Installation Instructions

-1. **Prerequisites:**  Ensure you are logged into your Perplexity AI account in your browser.
+1. **Prerequisites:** Ensure you have a web browser installed on your PC, preferably Google Chrome.
+You must also be logged into your Perplexity AI account in your browser.

+## Usage Instructions

-2. **Open Developer Tools:** Open your browser's developer tools by pressing F12.
+1. **Open Developer Tools:** Open your browser's developer tools by pressing F12.

-3. **Navigate to Console:** Select the "Console" tab within the developer tools.
+2. **Navigate to Console:** Select the "Console" tab within the developer tools.

-4. **Copy and Paste Scraper Code:** Copy the contents of the `scrapper/perplexity/index.js` file and paste it into the browser's console.
+3. **Copy and Paste Scraper Code:** Copy the contents of the `scrapper/perplexity/index.js` file and paste it into the browser's console.

-5. **Define Queries:** Define the `queries` variable in the console.
+4. **Define Queries:** Define the `queries` variable in the console.
 This should be an array of JSON objects, each containing an `id`, `question`, and `expected_answer`.
 Example:

    ```javascript
    queries = [